jayroh/joeloliveira.com/_posts/2008-04-25-roflcon-day-1.md

 Lowlights:

 *   [Chuck Norris ][9]Facts guy didn’t seem like he really wanted to make too many friends there today.
 Overheard calling one of his fellow panelists a “downer”.
 Cmon dude.
-*   The insane introduction of RACE ISSUES into the first panel Q A. Why do people have to take something that’s supposed to be about “fun” and inject completely uneccessary social commentary?
-To sound contrary?
-Oh, that’s right – there’s always that ONE Debby Downer.
-Wuaahh Wuaaahhhhhhhh!
 *   Drinking Brawndo.
 Not my thing.

  [9]: http://www.chucknorrisfacts.com/